hannibal002/SkyHanni/CONTRIBUTING.md

 - Click the beta dropdown at the top of IntelliJ.
 - Click **New branch**.
 - Give the branch a name related to the changes you plan to make.

-_A more in-depth explanation of how to use IntelliJ and branches will follow someday._

 ### Guidelines for Pull Requests